shiraz-30/Credit-Card-Approval-Prediction-Model/README.md

 # Credit-Card-Approval-Prediction-Model

-### This model will assist the credit card sanctioning companies, in order to decide whether to sanction a credit card to a particular customer who has applied for one.
+### This model will assist the credit card sanctioning companies, in order to decide whether to approve a credit card to a particular customer who has applied for one, or reject the application.

 ## The factors taken into consideration for deciding the approval of a credit card are:-